Prefer to contact us online instead?

 - Neutralizes or reduces the usage of opiates and other substances

-- Promotes a patients sobriety
+- Promotes sobriety

 - Increases the recognition of therapy

 - Treats symptoms of a co-occurring disorder

 MAT can also help ease the transition back into regular life at home after completing treatment.

 By using MAT and therapy together, we are also able to educate users of prescription painkillers on ways to better control addiction triggers.
 We do this through evidence-based cognitive and behavioral therapeutic techniques, which as a result, have been shown to lengthen the duration of recovery and sobriety.

 How effective is medication-assisted treatment for substance abuse?